Purchasing Commercial Property

 We outline the tax implications for main business entities in this article, though if you have questions or concerns you should always consult experienced legal practitioners such as Big Law who can advise you on all matters related to purchasing commercial property.

-Business entities and owning commercial property
+Business entities and Buying commercial property

 Individual: Like being a sole trader, owning an investment property in your own name is a simpler, cheaper option when compared with doing so as a company.
 For an individual owner, rental income is incorporated as part of your assessable income and taxed at your marginal tax rate.
 This means negative gearing losses on the property may be offset against your income.
 If you later sell the property and make a capital gain, a 50% CGT discount is available so long as you’ve owned the asset for at least 12 months before it is sold.